 Reading Well has been designed to ensure library visitors can access and loan self-help books that provide advice and tips to help manage their health and well-being.

 The collection provides information including self-help techniques that borrowers can adopt and use to combat common conditions such as anxiety, depression, phobias, low self-esteem, insomnia, panic and agoraphobia, obsessive compulsive disorder and eating disorders.

-The Reading Well scheme is endorsed by health professionals and the collections are available to lend at:
+The Reading Well scheme is endorsed by health professionals and the collections are available for loan at:

 - Chelmsley Wood